cShingleton/tribute-page/README.md

 # simple-html-css-projects
-A collection of simple projects built only using HTML/5 and CSS
+A collection of simple projects built using HTML/5 and CSS

 Barbara Oakley Tribute Page
 ===========================